Skip to main content

 In conclusion

-Monitoring your credit report for inaccuracies is a good practice for maintaining and improving your credit.
+Monitoring your credit report for inaccuracies is a good practice for maintaining and possibly improving your credit.
 Consumer statements may be helpful in providing important but temporary context to information on your credit report.
 However, it's important to dispute any information that you believe is inaccurate or incomplete.
 You can do that directly with the credit reporting agencies and the lender or third party responsible for reporting the information in question.

 What to read next